-The Board of Management, i.e. the CEO, has the possibility to receive a bonus of maximum TDKK 1.598 if specific targets are reached in accordance with the contract however meeting local legislation.
+The Board of Management have the possibility to receive a bonus of maximum TDKK 2.309 if specific targets are reached in accordance with contracts however meeting local legislation.

 The company has been informed that the Board of Directors and Board of Management has not received any fees from other companies in the Group.